trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 taq generate types ./app/src
 ```

-2. Change the script to extract the proxy address instead of the contract one, edit `./app/package.json` and replace the line of script by
+2. Change the script to extract the proxy address instead of the contract one, edit `./app/package.json` and replace the line of script by :

 ```json
     "dev": "jq -r -f filter.jq ../.taq/testing-state.json > .env && vite",
 ```

-3. Where you created a new file `filter.jq` with below content
+3. Where you created a new file `filter.jq` with below content.

 ```bash
 echo '"VITE_CONTRACT_ADDRESS=" + last(.tasks[] | select(.task == "deploy" and .output[0].contract == "proxy.tz").output[0].address)' > ./app/filter.jq